-FBLA-PBL is the largest business career student organization in the world.
-Exclusive membership and career recognition programs are designed for each of FBLA-PBL’s four divisions to provide additional personal and chapter development opportunities.
+FBLA is the largest business career student organization in the world.
+Exclusive membership and career recognition programs are designed for each of FBLA’s three divisions to provide additional personal and chapter development opportunities.
 The divisions are Middle School, High School, and Collegiate.

 Funding & Endorsements

-FBLA-PBL, Inc. is funded by membership dues, conference fees, corporate contributions, and grants.
-FBLA-PBL is recognized by the Association for Career and Technical Education, International Assembly for Collegiate Business Education, National Association of Parliamentarians, National Association of Secondary School Principals, National Business Education Association, and the U.S. Department of Education.
+FBLA is funded by membership dues, conference fees, corporate contributions, and grants.
+FBLA is recognized by the Association for Career and Technical Education, International Assembly for Collegiate Business Education, National Association of Parliamentarians, National Association of Secondary School Principals, National Business Education Association, and the U.S. Department of Education.

 Competitive Events Program